Midtrans/mt-alt-doc/en/core-api/e-wallet.md

 </div>

 ## 4. Switching to Production Mode
-In this section, you will learn how switching from Sandbox environment to Production environment, in order to start accepting real world payment for your business.
+In this section, you will learn how to switch to Midtrans Production environment and to accept real payments from real customers.
 This is also known as "Going Live".

 <br>

 <div class="my-card">

 #### [Going Live](/en/technical-reference/going-live.md)
-Best practices to build a production-ready
+Learn how to switch from Sandbox to Production environment, to start accepting real payment

 </div>